dizyd/Similarity-Datasets/README.md

 ## About this repository

 This repository contains the data, materials, and the code to reproduce all analyses and figures in the project *Food, Mammals, & Countries: Stimuli, their Pairwise Similarities and MDS-Dimension Values for Modeling Judgment, Categorization, and Memory in three Real-World Domains*.
-Below you can find information about:
+The contents of this repository are also available on [OSF](https://osf.io/a32pv/) Below you can find information about:

 - the folder and file structure of this repository
 - the versions of all R packages used in the analysis (i.e., the session info)